How to Spend One PERFECT Day in Arles France

 Walk the gardens of the Espace Van Gogh

 Espace Van Gogh used to be the main hospital in Arles between the 16th and the 20th centuries.
-Van Gogh was a patient on different occasions and this is where he famously cut off his left ear.
+Van Gogh was a patient on different occasions and this is where he was inscribed after he famously cut off his left ear.

 But he also painted a beautiful painting of the garden: Le Jardin de l’Hôtel de Dieu.
 The garden still looks almost the same as it did in his painting and a replica of the painting is placed there for you to see.